microcrit/rolltide/README.md

 # Rolltide

 Functional language compiler prototype for embedded systems that require repeatable tasks.
-Particularly designed for robotics applications.
+Particularly designed for robotics applications even though I am no longer involved in robotics.
+Oh well.

 ## How to Use

 Don't look into it too closely.
-Give up.

 ```
 struct PID